Suo Moto Disclosure

 - Other Miscellaneous matters

-Designation: Addl.
-Law Officer
+Designation: Joint Secretary & Law Officer

 Office Address: Law Commission of India